MIT Supply Chain Management Program (SCM)

 The MIT-Luxembourg Supply Chain Management (LSCM) Program

-The Luxembourg Centre for Logistics and Supply Chain Management (LCL) offers a Master in Logistics and Supply Chain Management.
+The Luxembourg Centre for Logistics and Supply Chain Management (LCL) offers a Master in Logistics and Supply Chain Management, with tracks in Digital Procurement and Logistics and SCM.
 The Center is hosted by the University of Luxembourg which was ranked 1st for international orientation in the 2016 Times Higher Education World University Rankings, making it the most international university worldwide.
 LCL students benefit from first-class education in a cross-disciplinary environment at the Faculty of Law, Economics and Finance.
 The LSCM program is based on the successful MIT Supply Chain Management curriculum, designed to train supply chain professionals with a focus on analytical problem solving and supply chain management leadership skills, and draws on Luxembourg’s strength in the logistics, banking and financial sectors.
 The program features intensive industry interaction, working with a network of local and global partners and opening doors for students in the areas of thesis research and career opportunities.
 In addition to the master's degree granted by the University of Luxembourg, LSCM students earn a Global Logistics and Supply Chain Management Certificate from the global SCALE network.

-The MIT-Ningbo Supply Chain Management program is offered by the Ningbo Supply Chain Innovation Institute China (NSCIIC).
-Founded in 2016 by the MIT Center for Transportation & Logistics and the government of Ningbo, China, NSCIIC is the newest of the six centers in the MIT global SCALE network.
-The MNSCM degree program combines the curriculum of the Masters in Supply Chain Management program offered at MIT with a comprehensive MBA curriculum.
-The program emphasizes communication skills development, leadership training, and extensive interactions with the industry.
-Read more about the NSCM Program or apply through MIT Grad Apply here.
+The Ningbo China Institute for Supply Chain Innovation (NISCI) offers two Supply Chain Management program options.
+Founded in 2016 by the MIT Center for Transportation & Logistics and the government of Ningbo, China, NISCI is the newest of the six centers in the MIT global SCALE network.
+The MNSCM degree program combines the curriculum of the Masters in Supply Chain Management program offered at MIT with a comprehensive MBA curriculum taught at Ningbo University.
+The center also offers a 1-year residential Master of Science International Business (Supply Chain Management) with University of Nottingham China.
+Both programs emphasize communication skills development, leadership training, and extensive interactions with the industry.
+Read more about NISCI's SCM master's program options

 Supply Chain Master–International MBA Dual-Degree Program